-The COVID-19 pandemic brought about unprecedented challenges and obstacles for the Oak Brook Park District.
-This Strategic Plan will reflect and incorporate these obstacles and serves as a working document.
-The Board of Commissioners and Staff are guided by the Oak Brook Park District's mission to provide the very best in park and recreational opportunities, facilities, and open lands for our community, and strive to do so even when faced with uncertain times.
+The Board of Commissioners and Staff are guided by the Oak Brook Park District's mission to provide the very best in park and recreational opportunities, facilities, and open lands for our community.

 The Oak Brook Park District's Strategic Planning process focuses on developing a tactical and adaptive working plan linking our mission, vision, and core values, with strategic initiatives.
-This will ensure the operational goals for the next four years fall within the parameters of our Master Vision.
+This will ensure the operational goals for the next five years fall within the parameters of our Master Vision.

-2020 Strategic Planning Workshop
+2023 Strategic Planning Workshop

-On March 12, 2020 the Oak Brook Park District Board of Park Commissioners held a planning workshop to discuss the strategic plans for the District with Park District staff.
-The workshop reviewed the accomplishments completed under the previous strategic plan identified strengths, weaknesses, opportunities, and challenges within the District, and identified strategic initiatives and projects to accomplish in the next four years.
+In March, 2023 the District hired Carole Sente Consulting, LLC to be the Park District's guide on the next five years of planning.
+The Leadership team then met with Carole on August 15, 2023 to discuss possible strategic initiatives.
+On August 29, 2023 the Oak Brook Park District Board of Park Commissioners held a planning workshop to discuss the strategic plans for the District with Park District staff.
+Staff also had a workshop on November 16, 2023 at the annual Teambuilding meeting.
+The workshops reviewed the accomplishments completed under the previous strategic plan identified strengths, weaknesses, opportunities, and challenges within the District, and identified strategic initiatives and projects to accomplish in the next five years.